 Be proactive about your child's orthodontic needs by monitoring their teeth for misalignment.
-The National Institutes of Healthreports that improper alignment is very common and often hereditary.
-There are three classifications of malocclusion to watch for.
+MedlinePlus reports that improper alignment is common and often hereditary.
+You can watch for these three classifications of malocclusion:

-- Class 1: The individual has a normal bite, but the upper teeth just barely overlap the bottom teeth.
-This is the most common malocclusion.
+- Class 1: The individual has a normal bite, but the upper teeth barely overlap the bottom teeth.

 - Class 2: The upper teeth severely overlap the lower teeth and jaw, called an overbite.

 - Class 3: The lower teeth protrude beyond the upper teeth and jaw, called an underbite.

 If your child has difficulty biting or chewing, speech issues (including a lisp), or a mouth-breathing tendency, they might have abnormal tooth alignment.
 Your child's dentist or orthodontist can assess the situation and help you determine treatment options.

 Braces can stir up a variety of emotions.
 Parents and caregivers can help by providing encouragement and preparing your child for each step of the way.
 From the first visit with the pediatric orthodontist to the final removal appointment, set your child up for orthodontic success with these tips:

 - Get them excited.
 Even if your child feels a little bit fearful of this new mouth accessory, you can find something to excite them.
 Whether that's brainstorming what color bands they will choose or reminding them the orthodontist office has their favorite video game, you can find something for them to look forward to.
 And if you can't find it, then make it!
 Pull them out of school a little early for a special lunch or snack together before your appointment.
 (Don't forget to bring their toothbrush along!)